Byongho96/TIL/JavaScript/01_JavaScript_Basics.md

 Object is a collection of properties expressed with pairs of key and vaule
 * key
     * only string
-    * ''can be omitted, if there's no space in the name
+    * ' can be omitted, if there's no space in the name
 * value
     * any data type
 * approaching elements